-The short-term let regulation only applies to those letting out the entire property—whether that’s a flat, apartment or house.
-For those who remain, living in the property during a guest’s stay, there is no limit to the number of days each year or amount of rooms they are permitted to let.
-Hosts may need the permission of their landlord if they’re not the homeowners, their mortgage provider if they are, and the correct type and amount of insurance coverage.
-It can also impact the amount of council tax they pay if they currently claim a discount or an exemption.
+The short-term rent regulation only applies to those short letting out the entire property for short periods—whether that's a flat, apartment or house.
+There is no limit to the number of days or amount of rooms they are permitted to let each year.
+It can also impact the amount of Greater London Council tax they pay if they claim a discount or exemption.

 In January 2017, Airbnb included a new counter to keep track of their customers’ rentals.
-Anyone reaching the 90-day limit will close their calendar automatically for the rest of the year.
-To reactivate the calendar, they must submit an exemption form confirming they hold the appropriate planning permission.
-The calendar for the following year will remain active; the 90-day rule runs year-to-year after all.
+Airbnb will automatically close bookings to those who reach the 90-day limit for the rest of the year and during high season as well.
+To reactivate the calendar, they must submit an exemption form confirming they hold the appropriate permission.

-What happens if I don’t apply for short-term rental permission?
+What happens if I don’t apply for rental permission?

-Whenever anyone exceeds the 90-day limit, it’s considered a breach of planning permission.
+Whenever anyone exceeds the 90 consecutive days limit, it’s considered a breach of building permission.
 The unauthorised change of use carries fines of up to £20k, so you really shouldn’t take matters lightly.
-You may also be fined for failing to pay the correct amount of Council Tax if you are paying anything less than the full rate for your property.
+You may also be fined for failing to pay the correct amount of local Council Tax if you are paying anything less than the full rate for your property.

-How to side-step the 90-day rule in London
+Side-step the 90-day limit in Greater London Area

-You’ll find an abundance of websites telling you how to avoid having to apply for the planning permission consent.
+You’ll find an abundance of websites telling you how to avoid having to apply for the building permission consent.
 Many of these are less than scrupulous and will leave you at risk of the £20k fine available for breaking the rules.
-However, one way to get past the red tape is to mix long-term and mid-term lets with your short-term lettings.
+However, one way to get past the red tape is to mix long-term and mid-term rents with your short-term lettings.

 Mixing it up with long- and mid-term lets

 A mid-term let is a single stay of over 3 months.
-A forward-thinking host or property management specialist such as UpperKey will manage their property to fill it for the maximum rates during the busiest periods to make the most of the 90-day allowance.
-For the rest of the year, the property is occupied utilising mid- and long-term lets using longer rental based websites such as Zoopla or Rightmove to find their tenants.
+A forward-thinking host or property management specialist such as UpperKey will manage their property to fill it for the maximum rates during the busiest periods to make the most of the 90-day limit.
+For the rest of the year, the property is occupied utilising mid- and long-term lets in London and other cities using longer periods rental based websites.
+Such websites are Zoopla or Rightmove to find their tenants.